 5-A. The function of the Trust Protector (also referred to as “Successor Trustee”) is to protect the financial resources controlled and governed by my Trust and the interests of the beneficiaries.

-Appointment of Successor Trustees
+Appointment of Successor Trustee

 The following Successor Trustee is appointed: